PascalLeMerrer/blog-source/content/post/react-native-2.md

     }
 ```

 This new implementation displays a spinner during the request execution.
-After the response is received, it hides the spinner and replace it with a list of albums, represented by their cover and title.
+After the response is received, it hides the spinner and replaces it with a list of albums, represented by their cover and title.

 {{< img src="/post/img/react-native-2/screenshot_3.png" >}}